Book your stay

 The first owners were Matthías Einarsson and Ellen Ludvika Matthíasdóttir Johannessen.
 Matthías was a doctor and their daughter later became a well-known painter, Louisa Matthíasdóttir.

-Economy Studios, Standard Studios and Superior Studios are nestled inside, and this property also was home to our Hotel Reception until 2020.
+Economy Studios, Studio, and Superior Studios are nestled inside, and this property also was home to our Hotel Reception until 2020.

 Publishing House